OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 the programmer is only identifying the availability of parallelism, but still leaving the decision of how to map that parallelism to the accelerator to the compiler's knowledge about the device.
-This is a key feature that differentiates OpenACC from other, similar programming models.
+This is a key feature that differentiates OpenACC from other similar programming models.
 The programmer identifies the parallelism without dictating to the compiler how to exploit that parallelism.
 This means that OpenACC code will be portable to devices other than the device on which the code is being developed, because details